aitalshashank2/Heimdall-backend/README.md

 - Make an empty directory and set remote branch named ```origin``` to the above GitHub repository.

-- Now, set the environment variables in ```config.yml``` as follows:\n
+- Now, set the environment variables in ```config.yml``` as follows:
 	```
-	repo: path/to/the/directory/containing/ssh-keys (The directory containing .git folder alongside another directory called public-keys)\n
+	repo: path/to/the/directory/containing/ssh-keys (The directory containing .git folder alongside another directory called public-keys)
-	destination_file: path/to/the/authorized_keys/in/the/.ssh/directory (usually ~/.ssh/authorized_keys\n
+	destination_file: path/to/the/authorized_keys/in/the/.ssh/directory (usually ~/.ssh/authorized_keys
-	secret: <The secret that you entered for the GitHub Webhooks\n
+	secret: <The secret that you entered for the GitHub Webhooks
 	```

 - Run ```flask run``` in the directory containing ```logger.py```